 PUNCH Conservation stands on the threshold between the past and the future.
 The energies of holy men and women and not so holy men and women, families, artists, architects, carpenters, masons, quarrymen, plasterers, gardeners and so called ordinary people are encapsulated in the spirit and style of our protected structures.
-The PUNCH Conservation team comprises Kevin Clancy, Kevin Mullery, Ger Neville and Ger Madigan, providing a specialist service involving the refurbishment of protected structures or buildings in conservation areas, which require a sympathetic approach to changes in structure.
+The PUNCH Conservation team comprises Kevin Clancy, Kevin Mullery, and Ger Neville, providing a specialist service involving the refurbishment of protected structures or buildings in conservation areas, which require a sympathetic approach to changes in structure.

 PUNCH has been doing the work of conservation engineering since the practice was founded in 1973, before the description “conservation engineer” was ever in use.
 In those times when we were called to look at what we now refer to as a protected structure, our natural response was to understand:

 PUNCH has reviewed what changes have occurred within the industry that has recently pushed conservation high on the national agenda.
 The answers included the fact that as a country, our past has caught up with us.
 There is an awakening of our people to the appreciation of our built heritage.
 A fundamental cultural and social need to maintain our connection with our built past has also emerged, the recognition of which is now enshrined in national and international legislation.
 As a consequence, the role and part to be played by the engineering profession in this area has emerged as a distinct specialist contribution and service.

 PUNCH Conservation is a response to this need, founded on our existing specialist skills, our profoundly experienced conservation team and network of resources – and our commitment, as a national company, to making a difference for our clients and other contributors – architects, archaeologists, garden historians, interior designers, artists, trades people, social historians, educators and all involved in this important area of endeavour.